esweckert/tutorials/add-a-custom-app-to-launchpad/README.md

 ![Add an icon](pic5.png)

 ## Add your app to the Business Group
-Follow the instructions in the next tutorial to learn how to do that.
-Create Fiori catalogues and groups
+Follow the instructions in the next tutorial [Create Fiori catalogues and groups](../create-launchpad-catalogs/README.md) to learn how to do that.